-6 Ibid.
+7 Ibid.

 Entity Standard Authority Dental Benefits 90% of clean claims for payment for services delivered to TennCare contract Manager TennCare enrollees are processed, and, if appropriate, paid and in accordance (DBM) within 30 calendar days of the receipt of such claims. with T.C.A. § 56-32- 126(b) 99.5% of all provider claims are processed, and, if appropriate, paid within 60 calendar days of receipt.
-Pharmacy 100% of all clean claims submitted by pharmacy providers TennCare contract Benefits are paid within 15 calendar days of receipt.
-Manager (PBM)
+120(2) Pharmacy Benefits 100% of all clean claims submitted by pharmacy providers are paid within 15 calendar days of receipt.
+TennCare contract Manager (PBM) a.c.pa.a